 Why ask a question that’s irrelevant when you can ask one that makes your visitor feel special and like you’re actually listening to them?

-Conditional logic forms can also help you get to the answers you want and capture the information you need, by categorizing your visitors into different segments depending on their submitted answers.
+Conditional logic forms get to the answers you want and capture the information you need, by categorizing your visitors into different segments depending on their submitted answers.

-Bonus tip: Visitors that come from display have colder temperatures and will likely convert with colder CTA temperatures.
-Visitors that come from search have higher intent levels and will react better to warmer CTA threat levels.
+Tip: Visitors who come from Display have colder temperatures and will likely convert with colder CTA temperatures.
+Visitors who come from search have higher intent levels and will react better to warmer CTA threat levels.

 Here are some CTA ideas varied by their PPC origin and channel temperature: